NeerajaTharani/Naan_Mudhalvan_Task5/README.md

 This project is a mini version of a working blogging website.
-This project is done by using only HTML, CSS and JS.
-This is a react.js app.
+This project is done by using (MongoDB, Express.js, React.js, Node.js).

-##Features of this site:
+#Features of this site:

 1.Dynamic Blog pages.